webscreens/screen-enumeration/security_and_privacy.md

 An origin cannot use this API to send commands to the displays, so hardening against malicious input is not a concern.

-Enumerating the displays connected to the computer does provide signficant entropy.
+Enumerating the displays connected to the computer does provide significant entropy.
 If multiple computers are connected to the same set of displays, an attacker may use the display information to deduce that those computers are in the same physical vicinity.
 To mitigate this issue, user permission is required